-To Write a Component's Initial Configuration Data to the 'domain.xml' File
+To Write a Component's Initial Configuration Data to the domain.xml File

-Add code to write the component's initial configuration data in the class that represents your add-on component.
+Add code to write the component's initial configuration data in the class that represents your addon component.
 If your add-on component is a container, add this code to the sniffer class.
-For more information about adding a container, see link:adding-container-capabilities.html#ghmon[Adding Container Capabilities].
+For more information about adding a container, see Adding Container Capabilities.

-- 1. Set an optional dependency on an instance of the class that represents the XML element that you are adding. - 1.
-Initialize the instance variable to 'null'. + - If the element is not present in the 'domain.xml' file when the add-on component is initialized, the instance variable remains 'null'. - 2.
-Annotate the declaration of the instance variable with the 'org.jvnet.hk2.annotations.Inject' annotation. - 3.
-Set the 'optional' element of the '@Inject' annotation to 'true'. - 2.
-Set a dependency on an instance of the following classes: - \ 'org.glassfish.api.admin.config.ConfigParser' +
+- 1. Set an optional dependency on an instance of the class that represents the XML element that you are adding. - 2.
+Initialize the instance variable to null.

+If the element is not present in the domain.xml file when the add-on component is initialized, the instance variable remains null.

+- 3. Annotate the declaration of the instance variable with the org.jvnet.hk2.annotations.Inject annotation. - 4.
+Set the optional element of the @Inject annotation to true. - 5.
+Set a dependency on an instance of the following classes: - org.glassfish.api.admin.config.ConfigParser

-The 'ConfigParser' class provides methods to parse an XML fragment and to write the fragment to the correct location in the 'domain.xml' file.
+The ConfigParser class provides methods to parse an XML fragment and to write the fragment to the correct location in the domain.xml file.

-- \ 'org.jvnet.hk2.component.Habitat' - Invoke the 'parseContainerConfig' method of the 'ConfigParser' object only if the instance is 'null'. +

-If your add-on component is a container, invoke this method within the implementation of the 'setup' method the sniffer class.
-When the container is first instantiated, GlassFish Server invokes the 'setup' method. +

-The test that the instance is 'null' is required to ensure that the configuration data is added only if the data is not already present in the 'domain.xml' file. +

-In the invocation of the 'parseContainerConfig' method, pass the following items as parameters:
+- org.jvnet.hk2.component.Habitat - 6.
+Invoke the parseContainerConfig method of the ConfigParser object only if the instance is null.
+If your add-on component is a container, invoke this method within the implementation of the setup method the sniffer class.
+When the container is first instantiated, Eclipse GlassFish invokes the setup method.
+The test that the instance is null is required to ensure that the configuration data is added only if the data is not already present in the domain.xml file.
+In the invocation of the parseContainerConfig method, pass the following items as parameters:

-- \ The 'Habitat' object on which you set a dependency - \ The URL to the file that contains the XML fragment that represents the configuration data
+- The Habitat object on which you set a dependency - $\circ\,$ The URL to the file that contains the XML fragment that represents the configuration data